 The Division of the Humanities considers support of our doctoral students essential to the success and timely completion of the degree.
-External fellowship awards help students with financial support during additional quarters beyond the five year Division of the Humanities fellowship period, develop grant-writing skills, and enhance their curriculum vitae for the subsequent job search.
+External fellowship awards help students with financial support during additional quarters beyond the six year Division of the Humanities fellowship period, develop grant-writing skills, and enhance their curriculum vitae for the subsequent job search.
 External awards, sponsored by either a public or private agency in a national competition, confer distinction on the student.

 We encourage doctoral students to apply for external funding